- Table of Contents

 a.
 Technological Advancements

-If you’re interested in learning more about this, make sure to check out our course, ‘Future Changes in Human Resources: AI in a Post COVID-19 World’.
+If you’re interested in learning more about this, check out our course, ‘Future Changes in Human Resources: AI in a Post-COVID-19 World’.

 b.
 Demographic Shifts

 Changing demographics, marked by an ageing workforce and the rise of millennials and Gen Z, introduce new dynamics into HR practices.
-Organisations must foster an inclusive environment that addresses the unique needs and preferences of different generations.
+Organisations must foster an inclusive environment that addresses different generations' unique needs and preferences.
 Tailoring HR strategies to accommodate diverse generational perspectives becomes paramount for attracting, engaging, and retaining a multi-generational workforce.

 For example, millennials often value work-life balance and opportunities for skill development, while an ageing workforce may appreciate flexible retirement options.
 The external environment prompts HR to adopt flexible policies that cater to the varied expectations of employees across different age groups, ensuring a harmonious and productive work environment.